 a) Personally Identifiable Information

-PII refers to all kinds of data that helps in identifying a unique individual.
+PII refers to all kinds of data that help in identifying a unique individual.
 Items covered in this category include, but are not limited to:

 b) Special Care Required Information

 This category covers personal information that may cause discrimination among individuals.
-Information covered under this category include, but is not limited to:
+Information covered under this category includes, but is not limited to:

 Companies need to secure the data owner’s permission before transferring any of this data to any third party inside or outside Japan.

 The PPC proposed a series of amendments again in 2019, which are laid out as under:

 a) Extending the rights of data subjects to suspend or delete data even if a company has not misused it.